ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 Presto, we have reuse through extension, at the cost of encapsulation.

-T> Encapsulation and Extension exist in a natural state of tension.
+> Encapsulation and Extension exist in a natural state of tension.
 A program with elaborate encapsulation resists breakage but can also be difficult to refactor in other ways.
 Be mindful of when it's best to Compose and when it's best to Extend.

-## This and That {#this}
+## This and That

 Let's take another look at [extensible objects](#extensible).
 Here's a Queue: